 Outcome

 The pipeline’s resumability paid for itself many times over during the initial backfill.
 Downloads failed, authentication expired, the machine was needed for other work mid-run — and none of it mattered, because every interruption just meant running the pipeline again.
 The registry knew exactly what was done.
+The same discipline carried into the second corpus: staged builds, atomic activation, and a rollback collection retained after every rebuild.

 And honestly: the PDA theme is what makes it a tool I actually open.
 Utility gets a project used once; character gets it used daily.